usnistgov/OSCAL/docs/prose/control.md

 * Subcontrols (optional).
 An OSCAL subcontrol is very similar to an OSCAL control in its composition, but a subcontrol always extends a control and is dependent on that control.
 * Control components (optional).
 An OSCAL control-components element can contain properties, hypertext links, control parameters, and other content.

-The example below shows a partial draft of how the AC1 control from NIST SP 800-53 can be rendered in OSCAL via XML.
+The example below shows a partial draft of how the AC1 control from NIST SP 800-53 can be rendered in OSCAL via XML within the control element.
+More details on the components of this example are provided below.

-Note: I need to convert this into a code sample to take advantage of Slate capabilities.

 ```xml
       <control class="SP800-53" id="ac.1">